Table of Contents

 Just up the hill from Lower Slaughter is another of the nicest villages in the Cotswolds, Upper Slaughter, once owned by the rich Slaughter family of the 12th century.
-This settlement is smaller and quieter but an equally pretty Cotswold village to visit.
+This settlement is smaller and quieter but equally pretty.

 Park yourself on the bench at the top of the hill and look down over the ford, preferably with a picnic or thermos of tea.
 Before you leave, take a wander around Grade II* listed St Peter’s Church.

-Upper Slaughter is known as a ‘sainted village’ or a ‘thankful village’ because it lost no one during WWI.
+Upper Slaughter is known as a ‘sainted’ or ‘thankful village’ because it lost no one during WWI.
 After losing no one in WWII either, it became one of 14 ‘doubly sainted villages’ in the UK.

 Where to park in the Slaughters: There’s free on-road parking on the left-hand side as you approach Lower Slaughter from Bourton-on-the-Water.
 You can easily walk between Upper & Lower Slaughter (over the fields from the mill).